POLICY FAQ — WHERE I STAND

 Yes.
 Congress must prepare workers for technological transition before jobs disappear.

-- Should private equity acquisitions of residential housing be regulated?
+- Should private equity acquisitions of residential housing be banned?

 Yes.
-Wall Street should not outbid families trying to buy homes in communities like Acworth or Cedartown.
+Wall Street should not be allowed to outbid families trying to buy homes in communities like Ringgold or Cedartown.

 HEALTHCARE